him666/MainStage/README.md

 - Cloud Services: Heroku, AWS.

 ### Experience
-* 6 years of experience Working with Ruby on Rails
+* 7 years of experience Working with Ruby on Rails

+* 5 years of Experience Working with ReactJS

 * 5 years of Experience working with JavaScript